izdwuut/digital-retail-bootleg/README.md

 Have fun [tkintering](https://docs.python.org/3/library/tk.html) with it!

 # License
 The script is licensed under a permissive [MIT License](https://github.com/izdwuut/digital-retail-bootleg/blob/master/LICENSE).
+Please no steal.